 The Code for Charter Hall employees sets out how its employees are to deal with each other, investors, customers, regulatory bodies and the financial and wider community.
-In addition to the Codes of Conduct, Charter Hall also has various policies that deal specifically with each person's responsibilities and accountabilities around reporting and investigating unethical behaviour, for example Anti-Bribery, Fraud & Corruption, Risk Management Policy and Whistleblower Policy.
+In addition to the Codes of Conduct, Charter Hall also has various policies that deal specifically with each person's responsibilities and accountabilities around reporting and investigating unethical behaviour, for example Anti-Bribery, Fraud and Corruption, Risk Management Policy and Whistleblower Policy.
 Copies of these policies and Codes are on our website under the 'Corporate Governance' section.

 Charter Hall employees regularly receive training on matters pertaining to ethical behaviour in the workplace.
-Topics covered during the year ending 30 June 2021 included key aspects of the Groups' governance policies, such as the Code of Conduct for employees, as well as Financial Crime, Whistleblowing and Modern Slavery.
+Topics covered during the year ending 30 June 2023 included key aspects of the Groups' governance policies, such as the Code of Conduct for employees, as well as Financial Crime, Whistleblowing and Modern Slavery.
 Any material breaches of the Codes or governance policies are reported to the Board.

+Α SX Recommendation 3.3

+Α listed entity should:

-- a) have and disclose a whistle-blower policy; and - b) ensure that the board or a committee of the board is informed of any material incidents reported under that policy.
+a. have and disclose a whistle-blower policy; and

+b. ensure that the board or a committee of the board is informed of any material incidents reported under that policy.

+Α SX Recommendation 3.4

+SX Recommendation 3.4 listed entity should:

+A